 Within 30 days of completion of a prescribed burn project, the burner shall report to the Air District the date and amount of fuel actually consumed for each day of burning conducted.
 The reporting period may be reviewed by the Air District and may be reestablished, if deemed appropriate, based on the availability of a statewide electronic reporting system for prescribed burn projects.

-Additional Requirements for the Burning of Woody Wastes from Developments
+Additional Requirements for Development Burns

 In addition to the requirements of Section 5.1 of this Rule, the following requirements apply to the burning of woody wastes from developments: